HernanW4/nvim_config/README.md

 # Nvim Config Files

 This repo is a workspace to store, and update my personal nvim configuration.

 ![Neovim Home](resources/neovim_home.png)

+**Important to know, I have recently change my configuration system from using init.vim to the lua system**

+The *init.vim* configuration I have used came from *https://github.com/jonhoo*.
+I have modified this file along the way to comply with my preferences.
+The same thing was done with the **lua** system, I have used other people's configuration and just modified it so it can fit my preferences along with just translating the *init.vim* I already had, to the **lua** syntax.

 ## Terminal and Shell Configuration
 I personally use **Fish** as my default shell and **Alacritty** as my terminal.
 The configuration for both will be updated soon.